bitfocus/companion-module-aimedia-lexilive/companion/HELP.md

 The origin and reason fields are written to the Lexi Live logs.
 The default origin is companion_v(Module Version Number)@(User):(Host).

-Update Instance List will repopulate the base models, custom models, enginers and instances availalbe in the actions, feedbacks, variables and presets.
+Update Instance List will repopulate the base models, custom models, engines and instances availalbe in the actions, feedbacks, variables and presets.

 ### Variables